-An attempt to review each employee's job performance with the employee will be made by his immediate supervisor annually.
+An attempt to review each employee's job performance with the employee will be made by his or her immediate supervisor annually.
+Notwithstanding this, the Company encourages employees and their supervisors to discuss performance and expectations on an ongoing basis.
 If the employee receives a written evaluation, the original form will be placed in the employee's personnel file.
 Some divisions of the Company schedule additional reviews.